 How To Clean Cockatiel Nostrils

-Most cockatiels keep their nostrils healthy by using their nails to clean them out.
-They also sneeze a clear liquid, which removes any trapped debris and particles.
-This is normal, but there are times when you may need to give your parrot a helping hand with keeping its nostrils clean.
+Most cockatiels keep their nostrils clear by using their nails.
+They also sneeze a clear liquid, which removes any debris and particles trapped inside.

-To gently clean your cockatiel’s nostrils, cut a piece of tissue paper into small pieces and twist the corners to make a pointy end.
-Place them into your bird’s nose, being careful not to go in too deep, and allow the tissue to soak up the mucus.
+To clean a cockatiel’s nostrils, cut a piece of tissue paper into small pieces and twist the corners to make a pointy end.
+Place them into the cockatiel’s nostril so the tissue can soak up the mucus.

-Only use each piece of tissue once and discard it as soon as you’ve finished with it to prevent further infections.
-If you need to wipe your bird’s eyes, use a clean piece of tissue to do so.
+Use each piece of tissue once and discard it.
+If you need to wipe a cockatiel’s eyes, use clean tissue.